What Does Die Casting Overflow Do?

 In some cases, the overflow valve can be used to recycle excess hydraulic oil, thereby reducing energy waste.
 This design has certain significance in terms of energy saving and environmental protection.

-Overflow plays a vital role in the die casting process, including venting, controlling metal flow, maintaining mold temperature, optimizing mold design and improving casting quality.
+Die casting overflow plays a vital role in the die casting process, including venting, controlling metal flow, maintaining mold temperature, optimizing mold design and improving casting quality.
 These functions work together to ensure high-quality production of castings.

 Optimize overflow chute design to reduce material consumption